UnstableDesign/AdaCAD/docs/reference/glossary/system.md

 ### 2. Assigning System Information To a Draft in the Dataflow

-If you would like to set the system information for a draft that is part of the dataflow, you must use the [`set materials and systems`](../operations/apply_materials.md) as shown below.
+If you would like to set the system information for a draft that is part of the dataflow, you must use the <OpLink name='apply_materials' /> as shown below.
 This operation will apply the systems from one draft to the other, and will repeat the structures as required to account for every warp and weft.

 ![file](img/system_seed_draft.png)